oneeve8/kobble-data/content/feamber.md

 I think we live in a Temporal Realm. [flammarion engraving]

-We know that we are just here temporarily... because death is a reality. [gravestone]
+We know that we are just here temporarily... because we know that death is a reality. [gravestone]

 And we know it is a sort of *place*